navanchauhan/navanchauhan.github.io/Content/about/index.md

 Hi!

 My name is Navan Chauhan.
-I dabble in the mysterious dark arts of programming and in-silico drug discovery.
-I am proficient in Python and ocassionaly dabble in C++/C, Swift, React Native, and Go.
-I only use vanilla JS for actual web based stuff because I don't want to spend time debugging yarn/npm installs faililng.
+I do lots of different things.
+Most of the bigger projects I am working on are currently private/unlisted.
+Although, all of them will be open-sourced, I don't want to publish them until I am happy with the version 1.0.

 Main website with links: [https://navan.website](https://navan.website)

 ## Contact Me

-The best way to reach out to me is by e-mail. navanchauhan[at]gmail.com Or, if I have made peace with my ISP and corrected the rDNS settings, then: hey[at]navan.dev
+The best way to reach out to me is by e-mail. subject[at]navan.email Or, if I have made peace with my ISP and corrected the rDNS settings, then: hey[at]navan.dev

 My GPG Fingerprint: